By Rachel Savage

 Elected as a member of the European Parliament (MEP) in 2019, De Sutter has chaired the European Parliament Intergroup on LGBT+ rights and co-chaired the MEPs Against Cancer Group.

-De Sutter is also minister for public service and public enterprises, and LGBT+ rights groups welcomed her appointment as an important step forward for trans politicians in Europe.
+The appointment of De Sutter, who is also minister for public service and public enterprises, was welcomed by LGBT+ rights groups as an important step forward for trans politicians in Europe.

 - Audrey Tang, Taiwan's digital minister

-Tang has said changing her gender identity informed her politics by giving her a greater understanding of what it is to be vulnerable.
+Tang has said transitioning gender informed her politics by giving her a greater understanding of what it is to be vulnerable.

 As a minister, she has pledged to give preferential access to government contracts to social enterprises.